 The potential earn out payment of up to \$7.5 million is based on O's cumulative EBITDA over the Company's fiscal years 2018 through 2020.
 At the end of each fiscal year, beginning in fiscal year 2018, the former owners of O will earn the equivalent of the EBITDA achieved by O for that fiscal year up to \$4.6 million over the three year period.
 The former owners can then earn an additional \$2.9 million on a dollar for dollar basis for exceeding \$6.0 million of cumulative EBITDA over the three year period.
-Each quarter the Company performs, with the assistance of a third party appraiser, an analysis of O's projected EBITDA over the earnout period.
-Based on this analysis, the Company records a contingent consideration liability, included in Other non-current liabilities.
+Each quarter the Company performs an analysis of O's projected EBITDA over the earnout period.
+Based on this analysis, the Company records a contingent consideration liability, included in Other accrued liabilities or Other non-current liabilities.